mike-north/ember-octane-workshop/notes/04-helpers.md

 </details>

-Now, any code that needs to use this function can import it and do so
+Now, any code that needs to use this function can import it and do so.
+For Example:

 ```js
 import { dateToString } from 'shlack/utils/date';